jtanadi/robofontScripts/scale-a-mucci/readme.md

+### Scale-A-Mucci!
-Script to increase vertical metrics without adding leading.
+Script to adjust vertical metrics without adjusting leading.
 Works by scaling glyphs.

 GUI shows a drawing of a textblock set solid.
 The drawing is dynamic & is based on the ratio of your font's total height & UPM.
 Changing height value updates drawing.